wmbusmeters/wmbusmeters/README.md

 Remove the wmbus dongle (im871a or amb8465) from your computer.

-`sudo make install` will install wmbusmeters as a daemon that starts automatically when an appropriate wmbus usb dongle is inserted in the computer.
+`make; sudo make install` will install wmbusmeters as a daemon that starts automatically when an appropriate wmbus usb dongle is inserted in the computer.

 Check the config file /etc/wmbusmeters.conf: